TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 <br />

-By making some research we discover that the version `2.3.2` of JAMES is vulnerable to an Authenticated RCE.
+By making some research we discover that the version `2.3.2` of JAMES is vulnerable to an `Authenticated RCE`.